run-llama/llama_index/CONTRIBUTING.md

    ```

 ### Running Tests

 We use `pytest` for testing.
 Make sure you run tests in each package you modify:

 ```bash
 pytest
 ```

 If you’re integrating with a remote system, **mock** it to prevent test failures from external changes.

+By default, CICD will fail if test coverage is less than 50% -- so please do add tests for your code!

 ---